 Thankfully we’re not just a seed, there’s also the breeding ground!
 And in case of trauma, if the breeding ground allows it, the resilience tutors plant themselves.
 So yeah, we tend to over-invest those others significant figures: friends, hobbies, first loves… adolescence, like.
-We learn to dose all this along the way.
+We learn the correct dosage later, along the way.

 And there it is, the metamorphosis from caterpillar to butterfly, from ugly duckling to swans.
 And all these tutors enable growth.
 Resilience, ladies and gentlemen!
 We’ve all been resilient in our lives, one way or another and to whatever degree.
-And that’s pretty great, well done us.
+And that’s pretty great.

 The most important point, for me, is this notion of hope. ‘”Acting on the environment acting on us”.
 As individuals, we can all make that circle change from vicious to virtuous.
 And that’s even greater, amirite?